The header area is displayed at the top of every page. It contains site-wide components like the logo, top utility menu, site navigation and search.

 Top Utility Menu

 The top utility menu is used to hold links to important pages on the site.
 These could include links to accessibility information or the site's login article.
+Links in this menu are styled as buttons which, on mouseover, use a contrasting colour rather than an underline.

 The items displayed in this menu are links to the child articles of the article selected in the "Top utilities article" picker in the subsite configuration.
 The top utility article is normally turned off so that it doesn't appear in the site navigation and breadcrumb.